skupperproject/refdog/terminology.md

 locates the ingress of the target site, and a secret, which represents the authority to create a link.

-Tokens can be restricted to a chosen number of uses and a particular window of time.
+Tokens can be restricted to a chosen number of uses inside a limited time window.
 By default, tokens allow only one use and expire after 15 minutes.

 ## Skupper listeners and connectors